Professional edition active

 Tips and Tricks for Removing a Ring With a Ring Cutter

-• Remind the patient to remove all rings before finger edema develops and is extensive enough to cause pain or vascular compromise if there is ever risk of a finger injury.
+• Remind the patient to remove all rings before finger edema develops if there is ever risk of a finger injury.

 • If the tension is too great to spread the ring, another cut 180° from the original cut site can be made.
 This second cut allows the ring to fall off in two pieces.

-• For rings made of hard material, one person can pull on each side of the ring to open it; each can use a paper clip.
+• For rings made of hard material, one person can pull on each side of the ring to open it, with each person gripping a side of the ring with a tool such as a hemostat or pliers.

-• Hospital maintenance departments and fire rescue services may have cutting tools/pliers if paper clips are not readily available.
+• Hospital maintenance departments and fire rescue services may have cutting tools/pliers if they are not readily available.

 Drugs Mentioned In This Article